stackitcloud/terraform-provider-stackit/docs/data-sources/kms_keyring.md

 page_title: "stackit_kms_keyring Data Source - stackit"
 subcategory: ""
 description: |-
-  KMS Keyring resource schema.
+  KMS Keyring datasource schema.
+Uses the default_region specified in the provider configuration as a fallback in case no region is defined on datasource level.
 ---

 # stackit_kms_keyring (Data Source)

-KMS Keyring resource schema.
+KMS Keyring datasource schema.
+Uses the `default_region` specified in the provider configuration as a fallback in case no `region` is defined on datasource level.

 ## Example Usage